 When using WIP to reference active work that is being performed, it is often necessary to put up safety signs.
 These signs will alert those in the area to the fact that work is being done and that they need to be careful.
-In some situations, adding signs that tell employees what types of personal protection equipment they should be using in a WIP area will also be beneficial.
+In some situations, adding signs that tell employees what types of personal protective equipment they should be used in a WIP area will also be beneficial.

 - What are the 7 (or 8) wastes of Lean manufacturing?